evilC/SequenceSender/README.md

     1. It is in normal AHK `Send` format, eg `^a` or `^{a}` to send Ctrl-A
     1. When sending, any modifiers plus **one** key are sent at a time
       eg A SendString of `^a^{b}ccc` will send in 5 chunks: `^a`, `^{b}` `c`, `c`, `c`
-1. TokenString
+1. Tokens
 This tells SequenceSender to take a special action
     1. It is wrapped in the Token Delimiters (`[` and `]`)
     1. Example token: `[Sleep, 100]` to sleep for 100ms

-A SequenceString may comprise of any number of SendStrings and TokenStrings
+A SequenceString may comprise of any number of SendStrings and Tokens
 eg `^a[Sleep, 100]^c` to send Ctrl-A, wait 100ms, then send Ctrl-C

 ### SequenceSender object Method Reference